 Beyond the Pilgrim River Bridge, the road continues uphill and offers sweeping views of a network of lakes and the meandering river valley.
 North of the Pilgrim River drainage is a large hill topped with a series of granite rock outcroppings known as Hen and Chickens because of its resemblance to a small flock at certain angles.
 A cross was placed at the summit in memory of a priest who died in a blizzard on his way to the orphanage.

 Though built to accommodate the road from Bunker Hill to Taylor in the early 1900s, the bridge is as far as you can go by highway vehicle.
 From here a rough, unmarked, and sometimes impassable ATV trail leads to Taylor where family-owned mines still operate.
-Canada goose frequent the river and nearby tundra habitat and the white- fronted goose is sometimes found on small ponds in this area.
+Look for canada goose and white- fronted goose.
 Bluethroat can be found on shrubby river banks.
 Arctic grayling are the most likely fish to be seen from the bridge.